- Chart

 Industry Overview

-The airline industry, particularly the low-cost segment, is highly competitive, price-sensitive, and subject to external factors like fuel prices, economic conditions, and regulatory changes.
-The post-pandemic recovery has seen a surge in demand, but also challenges related to capacity and operational efficiency.
+The airline industry, particularly the low-cost carrier segment in Europe, is characterized by intense competition, price sensitivity, and susceptibility to economic downturns, fuel price volatility, and regulatory changes.
+The post-pandemic recovery has seen a resurgence in demand, but capacity constraints and inflation present ongoing challenges.

 Positioning